Bookworm User Guide

 - After the installation has finished successfully , you can launch Bookworm from the Desktop or from the program list found in the Start Menu

-You can open a document by selecting the "Open..." menu item from the "File" Menu.
+You can open a book by selecting the "Open..." menu item from the "File" Menu.
 Alternatively you can use the Ctrl+O shortcut.
 Either way, the familiar "open file" dialog is shown.
-Browse to your document, and click open to load it.
+Browse to your e-book, and click open to load it.

 The Reader Window